eligiable/Powershell/README.md

 ### Move Files
 > Powershell Script to Compress and Move Files to a Network Location based on Time and send Email Alert.

+### New PC Setup
+> Powershell Script to automatically install required applications for an office environment.

 ### Search Files in Multiple Folders

 > Powershell Script to Search for Files in Multiple Folders and if File Exist and send Email Alert.